MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 1. Click the **Microsoft.Web.WebView2** card.
 Detailed information appears in the middle area of the window.

 1. In the **Version** drop-down, select a **prerelease** version of the WebView2 SDK.
 The version must be 1.0.1243.0 or higher.
-If your WinRT WebView2 app targets WinUI 2 (UWP), this needs to be the same version as for the **WinRTAdapter** project (If your WinRT WebView2 app targets WinUI 3 (Windows App SDK), it doesn't need to be the same version.)
+If your WinRT WebView2 app targets WinUI 2 (UWP), this needs to be the same version as for the **WinRTAdapter** project.

 1. Click the **Install** button.